 Benefits

-- Access a proven community resilience model
+- Access a proven capacity building workforce model

-- Increase resources for underserved communities
+- Increase resources for all communities

-- Attract and retain diverse young leaders
+- Attract, train and retain young leaders

-- Reach and exceed your organizational goals
+- Reach and exceed your organizational and community planning goals

 Gap Assessments